CambridgeUniversityPress/Interstellar-and-Intergalactic-Medium/README.md

 The notebooks and their contents are original works of the authors and often include data obtained from public archives or from professional colleagues (always from published sources).
 We ask that users preserve all literature citations to the original work from which such data were derived, and give proper credit when using them.
 If you use these notebooks, please make reference to the *Interstellar and Intergalactic Medium* and this repository.
-When we get closer to final production before the first release of the printed book, we'll close this repository and migrate all the content to Cambridge University Press' GitHub.

 The notebooks themselves are licensed under ...